pabloinsente/sf_for_beh_ss/README.md

 2. Using virtual environments
 3. Using version control systems
 4. Example 1: Writing a basic reproducible script
-5. Example 2: Setting up machine learning experiment tracking
+5. Example 2: Setting up a machine learning experiment tracking
 6. Testing your code
 7. Summary and conclusions
 8. Resources to learn more